sosodum/Distance-Estimation-Datasets-and-Source-Code/README.md

 # Distance Estimation
-This repository will be accompanied with the paper titled: "Distance estimation from a monocular camera using face and body features".
+This repository will be accompanied with the paper titled: "Distance Estimation from a Monocular Camera Using Face and Body Features".